-An enterotoxin is a harmful substance produced by certain bacteria that is specifically dangerous to parts of your gastrointestinal tract.
-The substance enters your stomach and intestines when you eat tainted food or water, causing symptoms such as cramps, nausea, vomiting, or diarrhea.
+An enterotoxin is a substance that is harmful to your digestive system.
+It is produced by certain bacteria.
+The enterotoxin enters your stomach and intestines if you eat contaminated food or water.
+This causes symptoms such as cramps, nausea, vomiting, or diarrhea.

 Craig SA.
 Gastroenteritis.
 In: Marx JA, Hockberger RS, Walls RM, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Mosby; 2013:chap 94.

 Sodha SV, Griffin PM, Hughes JM.
 Foodborne disease.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 103.

 Reviewed By: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.